 Dr. Jan Komorowski is an international leader in the area of Artificial Intelligence for Life Sciences.
 His research focuses on modelling biological systems from big genomic data with machine learning and statistical methods.
 The aims of his research are twofold: to contribute to automation of the modeling process and to make discoveries in the Life Sciences.
 At the center of his work are models of complex regulatory mechanisms as they change in response to genetic and environmental factors.

 Keywords: cancer metabolomics type 2 diabetes machine learning transcriptomics rosetta mcfs hiv aiv

 Also available at

-Dr. Komorowski has published extensively, among others, in Nature Genetics, Genome Research, Nature, Nucleic Acid Research, and Bioinformatics.
-He is a well-cited bioinformatician with 7,191 citations at Web of Science and 14,284 at Google Scholar.
-As of March 2019 his h-indices were: 29 - Web of Science, and 43 - Google Scholar.
+Dr. Komorowski has published extensively, among others, in Nature Genetics, Genome Research, Nature, Nucleic Acid Research, Nature Communications and Bioinformatics.
+He is a well-cited bioinformatician with 7,405 citations at Web of Science and 14,592 at Google Scholar.
+As of August 2019 his h-indices were: 29 - Web of Science, and 43 - Google Scholar.
 20 PhD’s graduated under his advisorship.
 He contributed to the ENCODE project and is currently a member of the PanCancer consortium.
-Dr. Komorowski currently holds a prestigious NIH award to develop computational models of immune protection by SIV/HIV vaccines, is a Senior Program Committee Member of the IJCAI 2019 and chairs the Science for Life Laboratory Summit AI for Life Sciences.
+Dr. Komorowski currently holds a prestigious NIH award to develop computational models of immune protection by SIV/HIV vaccines, is a Senior Program Committee Member of the IJCAI 2019 and chaired the 2019 Science for Life Laboratory Summit AI for Life Sciences.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.